codeontap/codeontap/coderepofolderstructure.md

 ## Devops

-Devops folder defines how the code is built using the codeontap platform.
-The Devops folder defines how to build and host the code contained within the repo.
+Devops folder defines how the code is built using the codeontap platform including how to build and host the code contained within the repo.

 * **devops** - Contains application build and deployment description
 		* **resource build tools**